sebasfalcone/better-work-notes/Dessign_Patterns.md

 ### Composition
 ![Composition](./Resources/Composition.jpeg)
-- Is a specific kind of aggregation, whereas object is composed of one or more instances of the other.
+- Is a specific kind of aggregation, whereas an object is composed of one or more instances of the other.
 The distinction between this and other relations is that the component can only exist as part of the container.

 ## Summary
 - **Dependency**: Class А can be affected by changes in class B.
 - **Association**: Object А knows about object B. Class A depends on B.
-- **Aggregation**: Object А knows about object B, and consists of B.
+- **Aggregation**: Object А knows about object B and consists of B.
 Class A depends on B.
 - **Composition**: Object А knows about object B, consists of B, and manages B's life cycle.
 Class A depends on B.
 B. Objects A can be treated as B. Class A depends on B.
-- **Inheritance**: Class А inherits interface and implementation of class B but can extend it.
+- **Inheritance**: Class А inherits the interface and implementation of class B but can extend it.
 Objects A can be treated as B. Class A depends on B

 ![Relations_summary](./Resources/Relations_summary.jpeg)

 # Software design principles
-Before going deep on design patterns, lets discuss the process of designing software architecture.
+Before going deep into design patterns, let's discuss the process of designing software architecture.

 ## Code reuse
 Is one of the most common ways to reduce development costs.